Magadan: Geography

 Ecologically situated in the Northeast Siberian taiga, the town's arboreal flora is made up of conifer trees, such as firs and larches, and silver birches.
 The city is surrounded by mountains to the west and northeast.
 Permafrost and tundra cover most of the region.
 The growing season is only one hundred days long.

-The city of Magadan is on the same longitude as the suburbs of Greater Western Sydney, Australia, which lie on the eastern end of the 150th meridian east line, bordering the 151st meridian and is on the same latitude as Southern Scandinavia, and the far north of Scotland.
+The city of Magadan lies on approximately the same longitude as the suburbs of Greater Western Sydney, Australia, which are located near the eastern end of the 150th meridian east and close to the 151st meridian.
+It also lies on a similar latitude to southern Scandinavia and the far north of Scotland.

 Climate

 The climate of Magadan is subarctic (Köppen climate classification Dfc).
 Winters are prolonged and very cold, with up to six months of sub-zero high temperatures, so that the soil remains permanently frozen; although they are still much milder than those of interior eastern Siberia.
 Average temperatures on the coast of the Sea of Okhotsk range from −22 C in January to +12 C in July.
 Average temperatures in the interior range from −38 C in January to +16 C in July.
 Due to the wet nature of October and November, a snowpack is built up early, which then lasts throughout the winter even while the influence from the Siberian High lowers precipitation throughout those months.